LRU Cache Implementation

 Java Implementation using LinkedHashMap.

-The idea is to use a LinkedHashSet that maintains insertion order of elements.
+The idea is to use a LinkedHashSet that maintains the insertion order of elements.
 This way implementation becomes short and easy.

 5 4 1 3